 You're such a jackass.

-Everybody no, I am not.
+No, I am not.

-Okay, I don't want air fried French fries.
+Hey, I don't want air-fried french fries.

-Nobody wants air fried French fries.
+Nobody wants air-fried french fries.

-I want McDonald's or Wendy's or White Castle French fries.
+I want McDonald's or Wendy's or White Castle french fries.

 Did you see that Chick-fil-A was the number one fast food restaurant in America?